ONSdigital/csvcubed/external-docs/docs/guides/raise-issue.md

     5. Any additional information
     6. Version information + Operating system

-To obtain detailed error logging ...

-In the event that your issue can only be reproduced using sensitive information, please send your report to csvcubed@gsscogs.uk and try to follow the template detailed above as closely as possible.
+In the event that your issue can only be reproduced using sensitive information, please send your report to [csvcubed@gsscogs.uk](mailto:csvcubed@gsscogs.uk) and try to follow the template detailed above as closely as possible.

+## Obtaining Error Logs
+To obtain a detailed error log, please follow the following steps:

+1. Set the logging level to debug in the build command. `build --log-level debug`
+2. Rerun the issue causing lines.
+3. Copy and paste the resulting console output into the bug reporting form.

+**Note:** Logs from the past 7 days are recorded in csvcube's log file `out.log`.
+Feel free to consulte these for more detailed retrospective debugging.